charklie/octoBarnicle/README.md

 # Teacher Tools Revisited - octoBarnicle
-A simple tool for you to take a photo and quickly send it to your email.
+A simple tool for you to take a photo from your phone and quickly view it on your computer.

 TODO:
 - Make PHP upload file actually work.